TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 16/Acts 16.18.md

 ---

-And this she did for many days.
-But Paul, being sore troubled, turned and said to the spirit, I charge thee in the name of Jesus Christ to come out of her.
-And it came out that very hour.
+She was doing this for many days.
+But Paul, becoming greatly annoyed, turned and said to the spirit, "I command you in the name of Jesus Christ to come out of her!"
+It came out that very hour.